-- (a) Evidence: The evidence that the Magistrate Judge may consider is limited to the Petition Record and any testimony and documents properly presented during the hearing. - (b) Testimony Under Oath or Affirmation: Hearing testimony must be submitted under oath or affirmation administered by the Magistrate Judge or by any duly qualified person.
-The Magistrate Judge will determine if such hearing will be in-person, by video conference, or by telephone.
-If you want to present live testimony of anyone other than the Settlement Class Member, you must submit a written request to the Claims Administrator no later than three days before the hearing that includes (1) the individual's name and relationship to you; (2) the nature and scope of the testimony to be provided; (3) the length of time the testimony will take; and (4) whether the essence of the testimony could be presented in any other manner. - (c) Audio Recording of Hearing: The hearing proceedings will be audio-recorded.
-The recording will be made available to the Parties to listen to or to transcribe at their own expense.
+- (a) Testimony Under Oath or Affirmation: Hearing testimony must be submitted under oath or affirmation administered by the Magistrate Judge or by any duly qualified person.
+The Magistrate Judge will determine if such hearing will be in-person, by video conference, or by telephone. - (b) Audio Recording of Hearing: The hearing proceedings will be audio-recorded.
+The recording will be made available to the Parties to listen to or to transcribe at their own expense. - (c) Evidence: The evidence that the Magistrate Judge may consider is limited to the Record, oral arguments and testimony, and any additional documentation properly presented during the hearing.

-215. Do I have to participate in the hearing?
+203. Do I have to participate in the hearing?

 Both Parties and their lawyers, if any, must participate in the hearing.
-If you do not participate in the hearing without prior approval from the Magistrate Judge, he will issue a Report and Recommendation or a final decision (if the Parties consent to jurisdiction) based on the Petition Record at the time of the hearing, together with any testimony and documents properly presented at the hearing.
+If you do not participate in the hearing without prior approval from the Magistrate Judge, he will issue a Report and Recommendation or a final decision (if the Parties consent to jurisdiction) based on the Record at the time of the hearing, together with any other evidence properly presented at the hearing.

-216. Do I have to be represented by a lawyer at the hearing?
+204. Do I have to be represented by a lawyer at the hearing?
 Can I have a non-lawyer advocate?